Creating and

 as is hoped, a sound system is installed and used to

 attract the birds.
-Photos © Edward Mayer
+Photos © E Mayer

 / Leanne Brisland